SoftwareEngineeringToolDemos/FSE-2013-USMMC/build-vm/README.md

 1. Download all files/folders under the "build-vm" folder.
 2. Install Vagrant, if not already installed.
 3. Open a command window.
-4. Navigate to the location where the file were downloaded.
+4. Navigate to the location where the files were downloaded.
 5. Type "vagrant up".
 6. After built, VM GUI will be displayed.
 There might be a prompt to restart.
 Please wait until the vagrant window returns to a prompt before rebooting.